What is the primary function of ATP in cellular processes? | Channels for Pearson+

 1

-Understand that ATP stands for adenosine triphosphate, which is a molecule used by cells to store and transfer energy.
+Understand that ATP stands for adenosine triphosphate, which is a molecule that carries energy within cells.

-Recognize that ATP is not involved in storing genetic information, as that is the role of DNA and RNA.
+Recognize that ATP is often referred to as the 'energy currency' of the cell because it provides readily available energy for various cellular processes.

-Identify that ATP does not function as an enzyme.
-Enzymes are proteins that catalyze biochemical reactions.
+Identify that ATP releases energy when its terminal phosphate bond is broken, converting it to ADP (adenosine diphosphate) and an inorganic phosphate.

-Acknowledge that ATP is not a structural component of cell membranes.
-Cell membranes are primarily composed of lipids and proteins.
+Consider the role of ATP in cellular activities such as muscle contraction, nerve impulse propagation, and chemical synthesis, all of which require energy.

-Conclude that the primary function of ATP is to store and transfer energy within cells, enabling various cellular processes such as muscle contraction, nerve impulse propagation, and chemical synthesis.
+Conclude that the primary function of ATP is to provide energy for cellular activities, distinguishing it from other roles like oxygen transport, structural components, or genetic information storage.

 Related Videos